 Come along to one of our autumn Open Days in October and November.
 Hear from staff and students about our courses, find out about our accommodation and see our stunning campuses for yourself.

-Computer Science is an exciting and rapidly evolving subject that affects every area of our lives.
-A deep understanding of computing puts you in a great position to influence the future as well as opening up excellent employment prospects and well-paid careers.
+Computer science is an exciting and evolving subject that affects every area of our lives.
+A deep understanding of computing puts you in a great position to influence the future as well as paving the way to excellent employment opportunities and well-paid careers.

 Distinction, Distinction, Merit

 30 points overall or 15 points at HL including Mathematics 5 at HL or SL, or Mathematics Studies 6 at SL